Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `attributes` contains the attributes of the specified key.
 Note that only the key type and the bit-size are guaranteed to be set.
 * `input` is a buffer of `input_length` bytes which contains the raw key stream, i.e. the data that `psa_key_derivation_output_bytes()` would return.
-  TODO: how does the core choose `input_length`?
-Doesn't the driver know better?
-Should there be a driver entry point to determine the length, or should there be a callback that allows the driver to retrieve the input?
-(Note that for some algorithms, it's impossible to predict the amount of input in advance, because it depends on some complex calculation or even on random data, e.g. if doing a randomized pseudo-primality test.)
 * If `"memory"` property in the driver capability is true, `memory` is a data structure that the driver may use to store data between successive calls of the `"derive_key"` entry point to derive the same key.
 If the `"memory"` property is false or absent, the `memory` parameter is a null pointer.
 * `key_buffer` is a buffer for the output material, in the appropriate [export format](#key-format-for-transparent-drivers) for the key type.
 Its size is `key_buffer_size` bytes.
 * On success, `*key_buffer_length` must contain the number of bytes written to `key_buffer`.